-Becker County Environmental Services announces a new business related plastic recycling opportunity.
+Becker County Environmental Services provides a business related plastic recycling opportunity.
 Collection canisters, free of charge, may be available for qualifying farms, dairies, and other related businesses.
-Read more...
+Read more (PDF).

 The Environmental Services Department provides residents of Becker County with cost effective, environmentally sound solid waste

 management within the confines of the EPA (Environmental Protections Agency - Federal) and MPCA (Minnesota Pollution Control

 The Director of the department is an appointed position.
 Ten people staff the department with various cross training and

 responsibilities.
 All are MPCA Certified landfill operators and Household Hazardous Waste trained.
 The Central Office staff is

 trained to answer questions on the telephone regarding Solid Waste issues, Recycling questions and Household Hazardous Waste